 We never run out of interesting terrain.
 Explore with your wrangler or choose special instructional rides, cattle gathering, or horseback wildlife viewing with our naturalist.
 Walk, walk-trot, and walk-trot-canter rides are always available so you can find a ride that matches your comfort level and ability.

 Beginning, intermediate, and advanced instructional rides are scheduled during the week so you can work on your skills.
 Instruction typically begins in our arena and progresses to the trail where you can practice what you've learned.

 Twice weekly we gather our steers from their Bull Mountain pasture.
 Doesn't seem like a complicated task, but positioning your horse to encourage the steers to move in the right direction can be a challenge.
 We don't always come home with all the steers, but we always come home with a story!

 Once in the corrals, riders form teams and try their hand at "team penning."
-You'll separate (or "cut") selected steers out of the herd and do your best to coax them into a pen.
-They rarely cooperate.
+You'll separate ("cut") selected steers out of the herd and do your best to coax them into a pen.
+Cattle rarely cooperate.